AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Messages/Message Receipts/agora_chat_message_receipt_android.md

     ```java
     // Set setIsNeedGroupAck as true when sending the group message
-    ChatMessage message = ChatMessage.createTxtSendMessage(content, to);
+    ChatMessage message = ChatMessage.createTextSendMessage(content, to);
     message.setIsNeedGroupAck(true);
     ```

-2. After the group member reads the chat group message, call `sendAckMessage` from the group member's client to send a message read receipt:
+2. After the group member reads the chat group message, call `ackGroupMessageRead` from the group member's client to send a message read receipt:

     ```java
     // Send the group message read receipt.